oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

-# Collect Information required for Target Database Provisioning
+# Target Database Provisioning Preparation

 In this lab, you will connect to your source database as system database administrator and collect the necessary information required to provision target database.